edgedb/edgedb/docs/intro/quickstart/workflow.rst

 A Smoother Development Workflow
 ===============================

-Part of building an application involves making changes to the schema, so let's take some time to make a comfortable development workflow for ourselves.
+Part of building an application involves making changes to the schema, so take some time to make a comfortable development workflow for yourself.
 Spending a bit of time now will make it easier to stay in the flow of development.

 Staying in sync
 ===============

 .. edb:split-section::

-  When your schema changes, we need to regenerate the query builder files to pick up the new changes.
-This slows us down a bit, so the next workflow improvement is to add a hook script so that any time the schema changes, the query builder files are regenerated automatically after the migration is applied.
+  When your schema changes, the query builder files need to be regenerated to pick up the new changes.
+This can slow you down a bit, so the next workflow improvement is to add a hook script that will regenerate the query builder files after the migration is applied.

   .. code-block:: toml-diff
     :caption: gel.toml